Are you wondering what a True Summer Color Palette is?

 This is what a fashion stylist and artist tells you!

-The most muted and blatant of all summer color palettes is True Summer.
-It’s in-between the Light Summer and Soft Summer Palette.
-However, the True Summer is a bit deeper and more saturated than those surrounding ones.
+However, the True Summer is a bit deeper and more saturated than the surrounding ones.

 The True Summer Color Palette

-As I mentioned before in the article about Light Summer, the easiest way to figure out where you are, a warm or cold pallet type, is to play around with two types of jewelry.
-It’s gold-toned and silver, of course.
-I usually use earrings or necklaces to determine the skin tone.
+As I mentioned before in the article about Light Summer, the easiest way to figure out where you are, a warm or cold pallet type, is to play around with two types of jewellery.

 Your complexion is tender, and your beauty is delicate, somewhat aristocratic.